PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Conclusion

 In this paper, we proposed PanoFlow, a flexible framework for estimating $360^\circ$ optical flow using flow distortion augmentation, cyclic flow estimation, and deformable receptive filed encoder.
-We also proposed Flow360, a publicly available synthetic panoramic optical flow dataset, which can be used for training and evaluation.
+We also proposed FlowScape, a publicly available synthetic panoramic optical flow dataset, which can be used for training and evaluation.
 We have proved through a large number of quantitative experiments that our PanoFlow is compatible with any optical flow methods of an encoder-decoder structure, which significantly improves the accuracy of panoramic flow estimation while ensuring computational efficiency.
-PanoFlow achieves state-of-the-art performance on all existing datasets.
-We look forward to further exploring the adaptability of the PanoFlow framework for other downstream panoramic tasks in the future.
+PanoFlow achieves state-of-the-art performance on both public OmniFlowNet dataset and our FlowScape.
+PanoFlow also demonstrates strong synthetic-to-real generalizability in the real world, giving high-quality panoramic flow fields for both foreground and background.
+We look forward to further exploring the adaptability of the PanoFlow framework for other downstream panoramic tasks.

+In the future, we aim to explore other panoramic scene understanding tasks, such as the fusion of panoramic camera and LiDAR sensor for an entire and complete semantic and temporal surrounding perception.
+Furthermore, we plan to exploit synthetic data to study robust scene perception under corner cases such as risky driving and sensor failures to alleviate the long-tail problem in autonomous driving.
+We also have the intention to look into 3D scene flow estimation based on panoramic cameras.
+In addition to panoramic cameras with ultra-wide FoV, we are also interested in exploring optical flow estimation for event cameras with ultra-high dynamic range.